actoron/jadex/docs/mkdocs-ng/docs/tutorials/ac/04 Required Services.md

 ## Verify the Component Behavior

-The declared service is looked up via its name using the RequiredServicesFeature's *getRequiredService("clockservice")* method.
+The declared service is looked up via its name using the RequiredServicesFeature's *getService("clockservice")* method.
 Fetching a required service makes Jadex inspect the binding definition of that service and possibly initiates an implicit service search.
 As resolving the binding may involve complex lookups it is realized as asynchronous call using a *future* return value (also nearly all services are defined this way).
 This means that the call immediately returns the future that represents a holder for the 'real' return value.
 The future allows the caller to be decoupled from the action of the callee because the method call can return without waiting for the callee to finish processing and the result is set by the callee whenever it is ready.
 (For further details on futures e.g. refer to [Wikipedia](http://en.wikipedia.org/wiki/Futures_and_promises) ).